open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 can use Propagation APIs.

 OpenTelemetry supports several different context formats.
-The default format used in OpenTelemetry tracing is
+The default format used in OpenTelemetry tracing is called
 [W3C TraceContext](https://www.w3.org/TR/trace-context/).
 Each context object is
-associated with a span.
-See [Span Context](#span-context) for details on what information is available.
+stored in a span.
+See [Span Context](#span-context) for details on the context object and what other information is available..

 By combining Context and Propagation, you now can assemble a Trace.